Rhyniognatha

 Rhyniognatha is an extinct genus of arthropod of disputed placement.
 It has been considered in some analyses as the oldest insect known, as well as possibly being a flying insect.
-Rhyniognatha is known from a partial head with preserved mouthparts from the Early Devonian aged Rhynie chert around 14 BC, when Earth’s first terrestrial ecosystems were being formed.
+Rhyniognatha is known from a partial head with preserved mouthparts from the Early Devonian aged Rhynie chert around 400 million years ago, when Earth’s first terrestrial ecosystems were being formed.
 The type, and only species is R. hirsti, which was named and described in 1928.
 Other analyses have interpreted the specimen as a myriapod.

 Evidence

 The head part of a specimen, preserved in a fragment of Rhynie Chert, was collected in 1919 by the Reverend W. Cran, who provided it to S. Hirst, Samarendra Maulik and D.J.
 Scourfield.
 Hirst and Maulik published a report in 1926; in it they described Rhyniella praecursor, which is now known to be a springtail.
-Several other pieces, including the Rhyniognatha head, were also described as R. praecursor, stating the specimen to be a "supposed larval insect".
-The specimen was correctly identified as a different species and renamed Rhyniognatha hirsti in 1928 by entomologist Robin J. Tillyard.
+Several other pieces, including the Rhyniognatha head, were also described as "supposed larval insect" though yet unnamed.
+The specimen was named as Rhyniognatha hirsti in 1928 by entomologist Robin J. Tillyard.
 It was later donated by D.J.
 Scourfield to the Natural History Museum in London where it is currently displayed on a microscope slide.
 In 2004 Michael S. Engel and David A. Grimaldi (2004) analyzed Rhyniognatha hirsti's mouthparts, and came to the conclusion that Rhyniognatha likely had wings, as they determined the mouthparts resembled those of a mayfly, a flying insect.
 Nevertheless, a detailed reanalysis by Carolin Haug & Joachim T. Haug in 2017 came to a different interpretation, concluding that the identity of Rhyniognatha hirsti as a myriapod, specifically a scutigeromorph centipede, was better supported by the available evidence, without being able to exclude an insect identity completely.